-Parental/guardian bank statement.
-You should provide an original birth certificate and a consent letter from them to confirm their relationship and a letter of their permission to use the money to pay for your study.
-The letter must confirm the relationship between you and your parent(s) or legal guardian(s) and that your parent(s) or legal guardian(s) have given their consent to you using their funds to study in the UK.
+• Parental/guardian bank statement.
+You should provide an original birth certificate and a consent letter from your parent(s) or guardian(s) to confirm their relationship to you and a letter of their permission to use the money to pay for your study.